HoboVR-Labs/docs.hobovrlabs.org/openvr/introduction.rst

     6 directories, 2 files

 However if your driver directory is indented for an actual driver, you'll need to add sub-directory ``bin``. ``bin`` stores the compiled driver, however SteamVR expects you to put architecture specific versions of your compiled driver into platform specific sub-directories.
 Resources are still allowed, and function exactly as they do in the "resource only" case.
-Here is a few examples of resource only driver directories(pulled from SteamVR):
+Here are a few examples of resource only driver directories(pulled from SteamVR):

 .. code-block:: bash